Anthrobotics/anthro-docs/docs/getting started/mission.md

 When Anthroids start to ship, the effects will be immediate and noticeable.
 The distribution of the Anthroid will:

 - Finally **provide a safe, friendly and capable** household humanoid robot
-- **Threaten established competitors** and their 'terminator'-style humanoids
+- **Threaten established competitors** and their intrinsically unsafe, 'terminator'-style humanoids
 - **Democratize** biomimetic humanoid robots for all
 - Solve the staffing and retention issues in industries critical to **security and stability**
 - Solve the loneliness epidemic, and **provide companionship to billions** of individuals